bamajap/AAC-roku-interface/README.md

 # tobii-roku-interface

-This will help Tobii Dynavox users to learn how to control enhanced Roku devices with their AAC devices.
+This repository contains instructions (and source code) that will allow Tobii Dynavox users to setup their AAC device to control Roku devices through the Communicator software.

+For help, create a new issue and I will do my best to offer a quick response.